-New this year is the small, unobtrusive splash pad by Vortex.
+Don’t miss the small, unobtrusive splash pad by Vortex.
 If you’re looking for spinning flowers and dumping buckets, you won’t find them here.
-Instead there are medium-tall jets, a neat angled sprayer, and to the toddler’s delight (you can hear him in the video), some super cute “bubblers”.
+Instead, there are medium-tall jets, a neat angled sprayer, and to the toddler’s delight (you can hear him in the video), some super cute “bubblers”.

-It was a pretty cloudy day when we visited, so it’s hard to tell how much shade is over the play areas, but there are large trees throughout the park, where you can escape to if need be.
+It was a pretty cloudy day when we visited, so it’s hard to tell how much shade is over the play areas, but there are large trees throughout the park, where you can escape if need be.
 There’s also a central greenspace and a new baskteball net, though the actual basketball area is teensy.

 Things to Note:

 -The park doesn’t show up on Google Maps, but it’s located between Avenues Claremont and Prince Albert, and just south of Windsor.

 -There’s street parking available all over, it’s just tricky to find a (legal) spot.
 We parked about a block away.